HasanJaban93/Portfolio/weatherApp/weatherAppDescription.md

     const accessKey = "your access key for Unsplash API"; // Replace with your actual access key
     ```

-2. **OpenWeatherMap API**: Sign up for an account on [OpenWeatherMap](https://openweathermap.org/api) and obtain an API key.
-Replace the placeholder text `"your OpenWeatherMap API key"` in the `js/weather.js` file with your actual API key.
+2. **OpenWeatherMap API**: Replace the placeholder text `"your OpenWeatherMap API key"` in the `js/weather.js` file with your actual API key.

     ```javascript
     // In js/weather.js